Cutoff for mixtures of permuted Markov chains: reversible case: Approximation by nice paths: proof of Proposition

 \subsection{Nice paths: definition}

 We now define nice paths in order to prove Proposition \ref{prop:nice_approx}.
 For the rest of this section set

-where $C_R, C_L, C_M > 0$ are constants chosen large enough so that the conclusion of Lemma \ref{lem:typical_paths} holds.
-By the second point of Lemma \ref{lem:QTlike}, there exists a constant $\alpha > 0$ such that with high probability, from any starting point the chain has $\scP$ quasi-tree-like neighbourhood of radius $\lfloor \alpha \log n \rfloor$ after $\log n / 2 h$ steps.
-Fix $\epsilon \in (0,1)$ for the rest of this section.
+where $C_R, C_L, C_M > 0$ are constants chosen large enough so that the conclusions of Lemma \ref{lem:typical_paths} and Proposition \ref{prop:concentration_G} hold.
+We will also require the quantities $h$ and $\mathscr{d}$ of Proposition \ref{prop:concentration_G}.
+By the second point of Lemma \ref{lem:QTlike}, there exists a constant $\alpha > 0$ such that with high probability, from any starting point the chain $\scP$ has quasi-tree-like neighbourhood of radius $\lfloor \alpha \log n \rfloor$ after $\log (n) / (2h)$ steps.
+Fix $\e \in (0,1)$ for the rest of this section.
 In the sequel, we consider several constants $C_0, \ldots, C_5$, defined in terms of the constants $C_{\LR}(\e), C_h(\e)$ of Proposition \ref{prop:concentration_G}, which can in particular depend on $\e$.
 They are indexed in the reverse order in which they are fixed, so $C_0$ is chosen after $C_1$, which is chosen after $C_2$, etc. Let